ASEAN-China Free Trade Area

 - The ASEAN Plus Three Cooperation

-Sample of the Sub-subject: ASEAN (Southeast
+Sample of the Sub-subject: ASEAN (South-east Asia) China:

-Sub-Subject Description - ASEAN-China Free Trade Area:
+Sub-Subject Description: ASEAN-China Free Trade Area:

-The Association of Southeast Asian Nations (ASEAN)-China Free Trade Area is the third biggest Free Trade Area in the World.
+The Association of South-East Asian Nations (ASEAN)-China Free Trade Area is the third biggest Free Trade Area in the World.

 The ASEAN-China Free Trade Area includes a market of 1.9 billion people with a combined gross domestic product of 6 trillion dollars and a total trade volume of 4.3 trillion dollars.